micmejia/bible-dump/NKJV/2 Kings/2 Kgs 3.md

 Now it happened in the morning, when the grain offering was offered, that suddenly water came by way of Edom, and the land was filled with water.

 ###### 21
-And when all the Moabites heard that the kings had come up to fight against them, all who were able to bear arms and older were [^c]gathered; and they stood at the border.
+And when all the Moabites heard that the kings had come up to fight against them, all who were able to bear arms and older were gathered; and they stood at the border.

 ###### 22
 Then they rose up early in the morning, and the sun was shining on the water; and the Moabites saw the water on the other side _as_ red as blood.